A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Analytical results

 \section{Analytical results}

-This Section aims at presenting some first analytical results towards the initial value problem \eqref{ivp}, related to the new kinetic framework \eqref{eqfkin}.
-Some suitable assumptions are mandatory for the aim of this paper (see \cite{arlotti1996qualitative} and \cite{arlotti1996solution} for details).
-First,
+This Section aims at presenting some first analytical results towards the initial value problem \eqref{ivp}, related to the kinetic framework \eqref{eqfkin}. {We adopt an approach similar to that developed in \cite{bellomo2010complexity}.
+Hereafter, for any \textit{function space} $X$, let $X_+$ denote the \textit{positive cone} of the positive functions in $X$.
+In this paper,